bughunderX/prestashop_custom_shippng_fee/README.md

 ### How to install

 1. Download or clone module into `modules` directory of your PrestaShop installation
-2. Rename the directory to make sure that module directory is named `demosymfonyform`*
+2. Rename the directory to make sure that module directory is named `custommultishippingfee`*
 3. `cd` into module's directory and run following commands:
   - `composer install` - to download dependencies into vendor folder
 4. Install module from Back Office